carlosjhr64/neuronet/README.md

 ## Synopsis

-Given some set of inputs and targets that are Array's of Float's.
+Given some set of inputs (of at least length 3) and targets that are Array's of Float's.
 Then:

 	# data = [ [input, target],  ... }
-	# n = input.length
+	# n = input.length # > 3
 	# t = target.length
 	# m = n + t
 	# l = data.length
 	# Then:
-	# Create a general purpose neurnet
+	# Create a general purpose neuronet

 	neuronet = Neuronet::ScaledNetwork.new([n, m, t])